Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Answer: A. Select Register devices and sign my app**

-### Question #52
+### Question #70 💩💩 💩💩

-DRAG DROP You need to deploy Internet Information Services (IIS) to an Azure virtual machine that runs Windows Server 2019.
+You need to deploy Internet Information Services (IIS) to an Azure virtual machine that runs Windows Server 2019.

-Topic 8

 How should you complete the Desired State Configuration (DSC) configuration script?

 To answer, drag the appropriate values to the correct locations.
 Each value may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.